-- You may take the CDL knowledge exam(s) only once per business day.
+- ➤ You may take the CDL knowledge exam(s) only once per business day.
 If you fail any knowledge exam, you must pay a \$2 re-examination fee if you retake the exam within 15 days. - If you fail the commercial driver's license general knowledge exam three times, you will not be permitted to take it a fourth time until you successfully complete the knowledge component of driver instruction at a driver training school approved by DMV.
 You must complete the driver instruction after the third unsuccessful attempt to pass the test.
-Upon completion of the knowledge component and presentation of your certificate of completion, DMV will allow you to take the knowledge test again. - If you fail the commercial driver's license behind-thewheel test three times, you will not be permitted to take it a fourth time until you successfully complete the invehicle component of driver instruction at a driver training school approved by DMV.
+Upon completion of the knowledge component and presentation of your certificate of completion, DMV will allow you to take the knowledge test again.

+- If you fail the commercial driver's license behind-thewheel test three times in the same Class of commercial motor vehicle, you will not be permitted to take the test a fourth time in that Class of commercial motor vehicle until you successfully complete the in-vehicle component of driver instruction at a driver training school approved by DMV.
 You must complete the driver instruction after the third unsuccessful attempt to pass the test.
 Upon completion of the in-vehicle component and presentation of your certificate of completion, DMV will allow you to take the behind-the-wheel test again. - ▶ If you fail to show up for a scheduled CDL skills test without notifying the examiner in advance, DMV will charge you a \$50 fee.